 Advance Parole for DACA

-To qualify for advance parole, you must currently have DACA.
+To qualify for advance parole, you must currently have Deferred Action for Childhood Arrivals.
 You cannot include an advance parole application at the same time you file an initial, first time DACA application.
-Once your DACA is approved, then you can proceed with an advance parole application.
+Once your application is approved, then you can proceed with an advance parole application.
 The benefit of obtaining advance parole is that it can allow you to become a legal permanent resident here in the USA rather than the country where you were born.

 If you’re not sure whether you may qualify, contact us to schedule a consultation at 559-387-4228.